squatters-rights

 Arizona Squatters Rights

-A squatter with the deed and has paid the taxes on your property for three or more years can take adverse possession of it unless the property is a city lot where the squatter needs the deed and pays taxes for five years.
-If a neighbor builds across your line of the property, he can take the property after 2years.
+Also, a squatter with the deed who has paid the taxes on your property for three or more years can take adverse possession of it unless the property is a city lot where the squatter needs the deed and has paid taxes for five years.
+If a neighbor builds across your property line, he can take the property after two years.

 Arkansas Squatters Rights